 What comprises SEFE Marketing & Trading Limited’s tax strategy within our UK operations?
 You’ll find everything you need to know regarding our approach to tax below.

 SEFE Marketing & Trading Limited and its UK affiliates (collectively referred to as SEFEUK) carry on a mix of downstream, trading and retail gas marketing operations in the UK and abroad.

-SEFEUK pays a broad range of UK taxes, including corporate tax and supplementary charge to taxation, irrecoverable VAT, employer national insurance, energy taxes (e.g., climate change levy) and property taxes (e.g., stamp duty land tax), as well as taxes in other jurisdictions in which it operates.
+SEFEUK pays a broad range of UK taxes, including: corporate tax, irrecoverable VAT, employer national insurance, energy taxes (e.g. climate change levy) and property taxes (e.g. stamp duty land tax), as well as taxes in other jurisdictions in which it operates.

 UK Tax Strategy for SEFEUK